 Section 32310 also addresses a societal concern that did not exist at the Founding or during Reconstruction: mass shootings.
 There are no known shooting incidents involving ten or more fatalities before 1949, and the number of such double-digit mass shootings increased dramatically in the period before and after the federal assault weapons ban.
 See Klarevas Decl., ¶¶ 18-19 & tbl.
-4; see Oregon Firearms, 2022 WL 17454829, at 13 (crediting Professor Klarevas's findings).
+4; see also Oregon Firearms II, 2023 WL 4541027, at 36 (crediting Professor Klarevas's findings on that point); Lamont, 2023 WL 4975979, at 28 (same).
 And as Professor Roth has explained, from the colonial period to the early 20th century, mass killings were generally committed by groups of people because technological limitations constrained the ability of a single person to commit mass murder.
 See Roth Decl., ¶ 41.